 As the Appropriations process heats up in Congress, we are making an all-out push to urge Congress to provide full funding for TEFAP Storage and Distribution to help food banks and emergency feeding agencies with the costs of storing, transporting and distributing USDA commodities.
 We are asking all partner agencies to sign the letter urging Congress to fully fund this important program.

-The ReThink Hunger Grant is a matching funds grant that accepts applications from any partner agency in good standing.
-Applications can be submitted February 1st and all applications are due by March 31st for the second cycle.
+The ReThink Hunger Grant is a matching funds grant that accepts applications from any Partner Agency in good standing.
+Applications can be submitted February 1 and all applications are due by March 31 for the second cycle.
 Click here to view and download the grant.